A primer on Exponential Moving Average

 Exponential Moving Average in Excel

-2. The simple average is calculated of the first 15 prices of the stock using AVERAGE() function.
-The cells B3 through B17 contains the first 15 closing prices.
+2. The simple average is calculated for the first 13 closing prices of the stock through AVERAGE() function.
+Cells E2 through E14 contain the first 13 closing prices.

-EMA calculation and plotting of chart can be achieved with the help of VBA.
+EMA calculation and plotting of chart can be accomplished with some VBA.
+The best part is that it’s fully automatic!

 - Stock Symbol